A Growing Need in Everett

 Housing Hope in your community:

 Opportunity for input: There will be extensive opportunity to provide input on this project.
 We will distribute information to the neighborhood, and post information on this website as plans progress.
-Please check back often, and contact Ed Petersen with any questions at email@example.com.
+Please check back often, and contact email@example.com with any questions.